Meta-plasticity and memory in multi-level recurrent feed-forward networks: The model

 To implement plasticity, the edges of the network are weighted proportionally to the number of times the walker has crossed them in the recent past.
 We refer to this property as \textit{frecency} (a blend of frequency and recency) and through it we implement an Hebbian rule to bias the future movements of the walker, as described in Subsec.~\ref{subsec:reinf}.

 To model a meta-plastic behaviour on a longer time-scale and across different nearby edges, we enrich the network with a second level of coordination between local groups of edges, which can be seen as a second system interacting with the CFFN.
-First, we cluster the nodes in each layer $\ell$ in pairs, obtaining $\frac{N}{2}$ pairs per layer.
-Each pair corresponds to a coarse-grained (CG) node.
-Then, we consider the four edges going from the two nodes of a pair in layer $\ell$ to the two of a pair in layer $\ell+1$: these four edges constitute one edge group and share the meta-reinforcement contribution between them, proportionally to the weight of each one.
-The grouping procedure is illustrated in Fig.~\ref{fig:structure_ensemble_cyclic}b).
-By construction, between each layer of nodes we get $\frac{N^{2}}{4}$ groups of $4$ edges each, and each edge belongs to one and only one group.
-This choice ensures that meta-reinforcement only acts locally, i.e., between edges connecting neighbouring nodes, and effectively coarse-grains the entire network, as shown in Fig.~\ref{fig:structure_ensemble_cyclic}c).
+First, we cluster the nodes in each layer $\ell$ in $M$-plets such that $M$ is an integer divisor of $N$, obtaining $\frac{N}{M}$ clusters or coarse-grained (CG) nodes per layer.
+Then, we consider the $M^{2}$ edges going from the $M$ nodes of a cluster in layer $\ell$ to the $M$ of a cluster in layer $\ell+1$: these edges constitute one edge group $\group$ and share the meta-reinforcement contribution between them, proportionally to the weight of each one, see Sec.~\ref{subsec:meta-reinf}.
+The grouping procedure is illustrated for $M=2$ in Fig.~\ref{fig:structure_ensemble_cyclic}b).
+By construction, each edge belongs to one and only one group: there are $\frac{N^{2}}{M^{2}}$ groups of $M^{2}$ edges between each layer of nodes.
+This choice ensures that meta-reinforcement acts only locally, between edges connecting neighbouring nodes, and that the CG is self-similar to the full network, as shown in Fig.~\ref{fig:structure_ensemble_cyclic}c).
+In the rest of the manuscript we consider $M=2$.
+The effects of the CG scale $M$ on the dynamics of the system are explored in Sec.~\ref{subsec:CG_analysis}.